Chicken Biryani is a bold and flavorful Indian dish with tender bites of chicken with bell peppers in a deliciously spiced and fragrant rice.

-This easy Chicken Biryani recipe is a dish I actually have fumbled with a few times.
-The mixture of chicken that’s been browned in the skillet before cooking down with the liquids until it is meltingly soft.
+This easy Chicken Biryani recipe is a dish full of flavor, with the mixture of chicken that’s been browned in the skillet before cooking down with the liquids until it is meltingly soft.
 You’ll find your rice is fluffy and soft with tender bites of chicken throughout.

 This biryani is easier than most, no whole spices being toasted and ground.
 No red curry paste or ginger garlic pastes are needed.
 The resulting flavors are incredibly delicious and addicting.